 He had to let his girlfriend know from the hospital that dinner for the night was off: Worse than this, he was going to have to let her know that they needed to open up their savings account to pay for the medical bills that would pile up in the months to come.

 The doctors recommended that Walter be taken off the job for at least six months: He needed the time to heal, and depending on how the injury healed, he might even need additional surgery on top of this.
-Walter was also advised to seek psychiatric help due to brain trauma.

 Walter was furious that the rookie worker's mistake on the job had caused this injury in the first place.
 He phoned his supervisor, who said that the worker had since been disciplined regarding another incident and was no longer part of the team.
 Beyond this, his supervisor took no further responsibility – and said that this type of injury wasn't covered.